emilypx/appfair.github.io/index.md

 When you are ready to publish a release, you apply your changes in the form of a Pull Request (PR) back to the base `/appfair/App` repository.
 The "Integrate" and "Release" phases are handled by the build host that accepts pull requests from the developer's fork and validates, builds, packages, and releases the installable app.

-The integration & release phases are the central part of the "fairground" process.
+The integration & release phases are the central part of the "fair-ground" process.
 These phases handle accepting incoming requests to validate and release an app.

 From an App developer standpoint, an App Fair app is a Swift application that is defined by a Swift Package Manager `Package.swift` file, and that uses of two source code repositories: *Fair* & *App*: